 The CMOS sensor also contributes to this, as it’s 24.2 megapixels, which makes it great for both speed and accuracy.
 And since you’re looking at 11 fps continuous shooting, you’re sure that not a moment from your wilderness experience is lost when you’re taking photos.

 The 100 expanded ISO is big enough in order to help you get minute details and pristine images even in low light, which is great for capturing that perfect sunset.

+Furthermore, the movie resolution is quite outstanding too, because it’s Full HD.
+The 3-inch widescreen is another point in favor of the Sony Alpha seeing as it’s pretty large.
 The magnesium alloy construction, along with the rugged feel and at-hand buttons contributes to providing an ergonomic feel, and a real class A gadget.

-Dimensions: 1.4 x 2.5 x 4.6 inches
+Dimensions: 1.4 x 2.5 x 4.6 in

 The incorporated WiFi works great since it’s efficient in downloading files so you can post them online as you shoot.
 Besides, since the Ricoh GR II is NFC-compatible, you’ll find it easy to pair this camera with mobile devices.

 If you’re looking for high-sensitive shooting, you’ll be glad to know that the GR engine V included in this item will help you take pristine images with no chromatic aberration.
 The high resolution and true colors can also be explained by its anti-aliasing and filter-less construction, as well as by its 16 megapixels optical sensor resolution.